monkeymq/serviceD/README.md

 # serviceD
-A high-performance implementation of service discovery based on RAFT protocol in Golang
+A high-performance implementation of service discovery based on Raft protocol in Golang